University of Reading cookie policy

 Enrolment

-Online enrolment is now open to IFP January 2024 students with a confirmed place.
+Online enrolment is open now to IFP January 2025 students with a confirmed place.
+However, please note online enrolment will be unavailable on 7 and 8 January.

 To find out how to complete enrolment, please visit and follow the steps on our enrolment webpage.